-For measuring snowfall, you’ll need to remove both the inner cylinder and the funnel.
+You’ll need to remove both the inner cylinder and the funnel for measuring snowfall.
 Allow the snow to accumulate inside the outer cylinder.
 When you’re ready to take a measurement, bring the rain gauge inside, and fill the inner cylinder with warm water.

-Be sure to take a measurement first of how much water you’re adding.
+Be sure first to measure how much water you’re adding.
 Pour the inner cylinder water into the outer cylinder that’s filled with snow, then let it melt (carefully sloshing around the contents helps speed the process).
 Once fully melted, use the method above to obtain your measurement, subtracting the warm water measurement from your total.

 The resulting number is the “water equivalent” of your snowfall measurement.
-Some people prefer to use the “core sample” method for better accuracy, which is discussed in the CoCoRAHS videos we linked above.
+Some people prefer to use the “core sample” method for better accuracy, discussed in the CoCoRAHS videos we linked above.